Barcelona For Beginners

 The Aerobús service connects T1 and T2 to Plaça Catalunya in the centre of town for €5.90.
 From there you can cab or train to your hotel.

-You may also arrive by train, most commonly at Barcelona Sants (Sants Estació), which connects with the Metro to get you anywhere in town with ease.
+You may also arrive by train, most commonly at Barcelona Sants (Sants Estació).
+Here you can connect with the Metro to get you anywhere in town with ease.
 There is also a busy taxi stand outside.
-Estació de França is another point of arrival, though much less busy than Sants.
-This historic station doesn’t have a direct connection to the Metro, though there is a Metro stop five minutes walk away (L4 Barceloneta).

 Getting Around Barcelona